-The tour to Killing cave is divided into few small parts.
+The tour to the Killing cave is divided into a few small parts.
 But before that a slight brief on it.
-Cambodia has gone through the darkest of time in their history in recent past.
-The year of 1975 to 78 had been a miserable torment for Cambodians.
-The country was being run by Khmer Rouge party under Pol Pot regime.
-Number of mass killing was carried out by the ruling party all across the country and the corpses were dumped under caves or into a huge grave.
+Cambodia has gone through the darkest of times in their history in the recent past.
+The year 1975 to 78 had been a miserable torment for Cambodians.
+The country was being run by the Khmer Rouge party under the Pol Pot regime.
+A number of mass killings were carried out by the ruling party all across the country and the corpses were dumped under caves or into a huge grave.

 Years later, a scarce number of survivors were found who could speak of the what-about of the holocaust, the bare bones were excavated from various deserted places.
-At present most of these places have been turned into monastery and after sunset those places are not to be visited by anyone.
+At present most of these places have been turned into monasteries and after sunset, those places are not to be visited by anyone.

 o From the monastery one walks to the killing cave, which has been turned into a Buddhist temple, also the unearthed skulls, bones are kept inside the temple to offer respect to the gone souls.
 The place is closed after 5 in the evening.